Find out what ibandronic acid is, how you have it and other important information about having ibandronic acid.

 You need to take the tablet on an empty stomach or at least 6 hours after eating.
 The best time to have it is first thing in the morning before breakfast and any other medicines or supplements you take.

 Take the tablet while standing or sitting upright.
 After taking the tablet do not eat or drink anything (except water) for at least 30 minutes.
-You should stay sitting or standing for an hour.
+And you should stay sitting or standing for an hour.

 You should take the right dose, not more or less.